xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 Design and development of custom software for outage planning at a transmission system operator.

 Manual data transfers and media breaks are replaced with a new cloud-native system using open-source technologies.
-This involves replacing multiple legacy applications, modernizing a dozen interfaces, and providing role-optimized overviews and workflows.
+This involves replacing multiple legacy applications, modernizing a dozen data interfaces, and providing role-optimized overviews and workflows.

 From the project's start, I contributed to building an agile project team as a service provider, and beyond my role as a Software Engineer, I also: